-If you’ve had unprotected sex (sex without a condom) or your method failed (missed pill or a split condom) you may be able to prevent pregnancy by using emergency contraception within the first five days.
+If you’ve had vaginal sex without using a condom, or your contraceptive method failed (i.e. you missed a pill or a condom split) you may be able to prevent pregnancy by using emergency contraception within the first five days.

 Emergency contraception is most effective if you take it as early as possible.

 If you have had unprotected sex or your method failed, you also need to consider STIs.
 Find out more about STI testing.

 Emergency contraception is provided by Brook Southend and is free for all ages.

 If you are 16 or over, you can order emergency hormonal contraception (the "morning after pill") online from SH:24 and receive it directly to your home or another location of your choice.